-4. Notes in the text of this Code are explanatory notes and do not form part of this Code.
-They are provided to assist understanding.

-- 1 REQUIREMENT TO MEET (Sections 365 and 366 and Council Resolution) - 1.1 The Council is required to meet at least ten (10) times each year, each time in a different month. - 1.2 The Council shall, by resolution, set the time, date and place of ordinary meetings of the Council.
+- 4. Notes in the text of this Code are explanatory notes and do not form part of this Code.
+They are provided to assist understanding. - 1 REQUIREMENT TO MEET (sections 365 and 366 of the Act, and Council Resolution) - 1.1 The Council is required to meet at least ten (10) times each year, each time in a different month. - 1.2 The Council shall, by resolution, set the time, date and place of ordinary meetings of the Council.

-The Council will meet on the third Thursday of each month for the purpose of holding its ordinary meetings.
+The Council will meet on the first Thursday of each month for the purpose of holding its ordinary meetings.